St Jude's Church, Hampstead Garden Suburb: History

 The church is open at and around service times and occasionally on summer Sunday afternoons.
 Because it is in regular use for recordings, concerts and other events, visitors are advised to check that they will be able to gain access.
 Organised groups are welcome to visit the church and with appropriate notice it is usually possible to arrange for a guide to welcome visitors and show them around.

-The church hosts the annual Proms at St Jude's music festival.